-- (32) Accept referrals from staff and evaluate Characteristics Assessment sheet to identify appropriate interventions. - (33) Identify possible reasons, in terms of emotional wellbeing, which may cause behaviour difficulties in school. - (34) Provide 1:1 or small group interventions to reinforce school rules and expectations of behaviours. - (35) Work with parents/carers to support with negative behaviours, both at home and school. - (36) Where necessary, provide reward charts and behaviour logs/diaries to identify any patterns of behaviours. - (37) Support identified pupils during lunchtimes to reinforce positive behaviours. - (38) To train buddies to act as positive role models, demonstrating the Whole School rules. - (39) To provide advice via workshops and Coffee Mornings to support parents/carers in setting high expectations of behaviour.
+- Accept referrals from staff and evaluate to identify appropriate interventions. - 0)-Identify possible reasons, in terms of emotional wellbeing, which may cause behaviour difficulties in school - Provide 1:1 or small group interventions to reinforce school rules and expectations of behaviours. - Work with parents/carers to support with negative behaviours, both at home and school. - Support identified pupils during lunchtimes to reinforce positive behaviours. - Train buddies as positive role models, demonstrating the Wwhole Sechool rules. - Where necessary, provide reward charts and behaviour logs/diaries to identify fany patterns of behaviours.

-(vi).
 The Role of the Parents/Carers

-- (40) Parents/Carers will work collaboratively with the school so that our children receive consistent messages about how to behave at home and at school. - (41) Parents/Carers will support and co-operate with the school in disciplining their child and foster a good relationship with the school. - (42) Parents/Carers must be aware of the Whole School rules and support the school in implementing these. - (43) ALL parents will be expected to sign a written agreement between the school and themselves to demonstrate that they have an understanding and are willing to support the school in the implementation of the Behaviour Policy.
-This 'Home-School Agreement' is included on the documentation completed when a child first starts in Reception is is maintained on the child's file. - (44) We explain our Behaviour Policy and Whole School rules at parent/carer workshops, and publish these on the school website for our parents/carers to see.
-Parents/carers can also request a copy of these documents from the School Office. - (45) We try to build a supportive dialogue between the home and the school, and we inform parents/carers immediately if we have serious concerns about their child's welfare or behaviour. - (46) If the school has to use reasonable consequences as a result of a child's inappropriate behaviour, parents/carers would be expected to support the actions of the school.
+- Parents/Carers will work collaboratively with the school so that our children receive consistent messages about how to behave at home and at school. - Parents/Carers will support and co-operate with the school in disciplining their child and foster a good relationship with the school. - Parents/Carers must be aware of the Whole School rules and support the school in implementing these. - ALL parents will be expected to sign a written agreement between the school and themselves to demonstrate that they have an understanding and are willing to support the school in the implementation of the Behaviour Policy.
+This 'Home-School Agreement' is included on the documentation completed when a child first starts in Reception and is maintained on the child's file.
+How do we know this has happened? - We explain and publish our Behaviour Policy and Whole School rules at parent/carer workshops, and publish these on the school website for our parents/carers to see.
+Parents/Carers can also request a copy of these documents from the School Office.

+- We try to build a supportive dialogue between the home and the school, and we inform parents/carers immediately if we have serious concerns about their child's welfare or behaviour. - If the school has to use reasonable consequences as a result of a child's inappropriate behaviour, parents/carers would be expected to support the actions of the school.
 If parents/carers have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Year Group Leader.
 If these discussions cannot resolve the problem, then the Head Teacher or Deputy Head Teacher should be informed.
 A formal Complaints Procedure can also be implemented if all other avenues have been exhausted.

-(vii).
 The Role of the Governing Body

-- (47) The Governing Body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
-The Governors support the Head Teacher in carrying out these guidelines. - (37) The Head Teacher has the day-to-day authority to implement the school Behaviour Policy, but the Governors may give advice to the Head Teacher about particular disciplinary issues.
-The Head Teacher must take this into account when making decisions about matters of behaviour. - (38) Any fixed-term or permanent exclusions must have been agreed by the Chair of the Governing Body.
+- The Governing Body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness. - The Governors support the Head Teacher in carrying out these guidelines. - The Head Teacher has the day-to-day authority to implement the school Behaviour Policy, but the Governors may give advice to the Head Teacher about particular disciplinary issues.
+The Head Teacher must take this into account when making decisions about matters of behaviour. - Any fixed-term or permanent exclusions must have been agreed by the Chair of the Governing Body.